Rolex tool watches related to the U.S. Navy SEALAB program are extremely rare. Barely a handfull have surfaced so far.

 The first time I read about SEALAB was on Jake Ehrlich’s amazing website Rolexmagazine.com.
-Jake had first-hand information after having interviewed SEALAB veterans like Scott Carpenter or Bob Barth.
-To my total surprise, I learned Jake had also interviewed COMEX founder Henri Delauze.
-I was immediately hooked and started working on a visual timeline on the fascinating history of the Rolex Sea-Dweller in which SEALAB played a central part.
+Jake had first-hand information from interviewing SEALAB veterans like Scott Carpenter and Bob Barth.
+To my total surprise, I learned that Jake had also talked to COMEX founder Henri Delauze.
+I was immediately hooked and started working on a visual timeline on the fascinating history of the Rolex Sea-Dweller in which SEALAB played a central role.

-SEALAB marked a breakthrough in modern professional diving and I wanted to hear this fascinating story first-hand from one of the main characters of the program, US Navy Aquanaut Robert A. Barth.
-In Oct.
-2017, I embarked on an jouney around the globe to meet the famous pioneer at his home in Panama City, Florida.
-An unforgettable experience!
+SEALAB marked a breakthrough in modern professional diving and, of course, I wanted to hear this fascinating history first-hand from one of the main characters of the program, U.S. Navy Aquanaut Robert A. Barth.
+In October 2017, I embarked on an jouney around the globe to meet the famous pioneer at his home in Panama City, Florida.

 The photo below shows me standing next to SEALAB 1 at the Man In The Sea Museum in Panama City.

-As you can imagine, whenever a new SEALAB watch surfaces, I get really excited.
-Today I would like to share this excitement and present you with the latest SEALAB survivor, a Rolex Submariner 5512 with SEALAB – 10 engravings which was used by one of the 28 divers of SEALAB 2.
+As you can imagine, whenever a new SEALAB-related watch surfaces, I get really excited.
+Today I would like to share this excitement and present the latest SEALAB survivor, a Rolex Submariner Ref.
+5512 with SEALAB – 10 engravings given to one of the 28 Aquanauts of SEALAB 2.

-In addition to the mentioned SEALAB – 10 engravings, the present watch also bears a personal dedication from a father to his son: To Richard From Dad.
+In addition to the SEALAB – 10 engravings, the present watch also bears a personal dedication from a father to his son: To Richard From Dad.
 Love.
-It is unknown who dad is.
+It is unknown who dad is/was.

 The front of this watch is equally amazing!
 Meters first four-liner gilt dial with tritium lume.

-This watch was brought to my attention in June 2019 by the famous diver and editor-at-large at Hodinkee Jason Heaton.
+This watch was brought to my attention by Jason Heaton in June 2019.

 SEALAB – II

-The first SEALAB 2 Submariner 5512 surfaced in Dec.
-2009 at a Christie’s auction.
-The caseback of that watch was engraved with SEALAB – II and most people assumed the II was Roman for two.
+The first SEALAB 2 Submariner 5512 surfaced in December 2009 at a Christie’s auction.
+The caseback was engraved with SEALAB – II and most people assumed the II was Roman for two.